sparkflows/sparkflows-docs/docs/tutorials/data-science/telco-churn-prediction.rst

 Execute Workflow
 ----------------

-Next, You can execute the workflow.
+Next, you can execute the workflow.

 From the evaluator You get the following results: